danilop/portable-serverless-app/README.md

 ## Container deployment

-Build and run the container locally using the following commands (replace:
+Build and run the container locally using the following commands:

 ```
 docker build -t not-so-serverless .